Persevering

 If you’re creating artistic content, take long and clearly defined breaks:

-• Our creativity, much more than simply laboring, is particularly susceptible to exhaustion and overwork.
+• Our creativity is much more susceptible to exhaustion and overwork than simply laboring.

 Try to only start new habits near the beginning of the week: